Peripheral Nerve Disorder Care

 - Benign peripheral nerve sheath tumor (e.g., neurofibromas, schwannomas)

-Peripheral nerve tumors usually grow slowly and may be noticed as a lump somewhere in the body.
-They can interfere with normal activities, causing discomfort, tingling or even numbness, weakness and severe pain.
+Peripheral nerve tumors usually grow slowly and may be noticed as a lump in the body.
+They can interfere with normal activities, causing discomfort, tingling, numbness, weakness or severe pain.

 Patients often consider removing these tumors when they become problematic.
 Removal can usually be performed without destroying the nerve.
-The tumor usually can be resected out of the nerve itself without harming the nerve's function.
+The tumor can usually be resected from the nerve itself without harming the nerve's function.

 Cancerous Nerve Tumors